ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-8-1.md

-Chapter 8: Case Studies of Successful Agile Leadership: Real-life Examples of Companies and Leaders who have Successfully Navigated Change and Uncertainty through Agile Leadership
+Real-life Examples of Companies and Leaders who have Successfully Navigated Change and Uncertainty through Agile Leadership
 ===================================================================================================================================================================================

 Agile leadership can be a powerful approach for organizations looking to navigate change and uncertainty.
 In this chapter, we will explore real-life examples of companies and leaders who have successfully implemented agile approaches to achieve success.